 Ask yourself, how do we use this room?
 Are there areas for sitting that create conversation?
 Are there private spaces for reading a book alone?
 Is any part of the room used as a walk-through space?

 Interior designer Ron Renner says the first step is to create a focal point.
+(This idea stuck in my mind from a Real Simple article!)
 Unfortunately, in the home we’re in now, there is no grand fireplace or architectural element that I can highlight.
 So the focal point in our living room is the couch.
 Around the couch though, I was intentional to create a conversational area by adding a comfy chair that angles in.
 Because our couch is against the wall, hanging art behind it helps to highlight the better features of this space.

 If you’re more technical and want to really visualize a space before you start reorganizing, check out this virtual room planner.
 Though, personally I prefer to just move the couch around 7 times before I find the perfect spot.